relative-robustness/artifact/README.md

 A file which its names ends with the word ```Cmover``` contains the movers checking necessary for building the commutativity dependency graph.

-# How to Load Examples
+# How to test the artifact

 NOTE:  Tested with Boogie program verifier version 2.4.1.10503.

 ## Steps